univention/univention-corporate-server/doc/app-center/identity_management.rst

    environments store users below ``cn=users <cn=users>`` but this is not the case in all environments.

-By default, the OpenLDAP server in UCS does not allow anonymous connections.
+By default, the OpenLDAP server in UCS doesn't allow anonymous connections.
 For every app a user account is created.
 The account has read access to the LDAP directory.
 The username is passed as the environment variable ``LDAP_HOSTDN``.
 The password is written in the file